How Salt is Made

 There are many different types of salt, each with its own unique characteristics and uses.
 Some of the most common types of salt include:

-• Sea Salt: Sea salt is made by evaporating seawater and is often less refined than table salt.
+• Sea Salt: Evaporating seawater yields less refined sea salt than table salt.
 It can have a coarser texture and can contain trace amounts of minerals.

-• Himalayan Salt: This type of salt is mined from the Khewra Salt Mine in Pakistan and is often sold in large, pink crystals.
-It contains trace amounts of minerals, such as calcium, magnesium, and potassium.
+This type of salt is mined from the Khewra Salt Mine in Pakistan and is often sold in large, pink crystals.

 How is Salt Made?